Rajendra-kharbuja/JiraInsights/README.md

 *   Python 3.9+
 *   `pip` and `virtualenv` (recommended)
 *   Jira Instance Access (Cloud or Server)
-*   Jira API Token:
-    *   Generate an API Token from your Atlassian Account settings: [https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+*   Jira Password: Your Jira account password.
+Note: Using passwords directly is less secure than API tokens.
-    *   You will need your Jira URL (e.g., `https://your-domain.atlassian.net`), the email associated with the token, and the token itself.
+    *   You will need your Jira URL (e.g., `https://your-domain.atlassian.net`), your Jira login email, and your Jira password.
 Store these in a `.env` file.

 ### Installation
 1. Clone the repository: